Swedish-Parking-Time/Swedish-Parking-Time.github.io/_posts/2023-09-22-Redfinition-of-the-project.md

 Our group division is now that 3 work on the new admin panel, 3 work on the api backend, 1 figures out the database situation and helps with the api when done and lastly 1 that works on the registration plate reader situation.

+The previous plan we had for developement is now on hold and our focus is solely on creating a new backend.